soramanew/not-so-dead-cells/README.md

 > The install script requires git in the PATH for updating.

 Just run the install script again.
-If it doesn't work, use `git pull origin master` or re-download the repo then build it again manually.
+If it doesn't work, use `git pull origin main` or re-download the repo then build it again manually.

 # Troubleshooting
 If you get permission denied error when running the executable on macOS or Linux, use `chmod u+x <FILE_NAME>` (where `<FILE_NAME>` is the name of the executable file) to give the file execute permission for the current user.